Skip to main content

 uint256 expirationTimestamp, // the key expiration timestamp

-bool isValidKey // the validity in the lock contrat
+bool isValidKey // the validity in the lock contract

 }